Materials – Fiber

 Latest Fiber Options

-CCDI employs the latest fiber reinforcement options available to specifically tailor the strength and performance characteristics of our composite tubes roles and shafts.
+CCDI employs the latest fiber reinforcement options available to specifically tailor the strength and performance characteristics of our composite tubes rolls and shafts.